-Tom joined the KO community from Shorecrest Preparatory School in St. Petersburg, Florida, where he was the assistant head of school and was the head of the upper school for six years.
-Prior to his tenure at Shorecrest, Tom held a number of positions of increasing responsibility at the Lawrenceville School.
-First and foremost a teacher during his time at Lawrenceville, he also served as the head of one of the residence houses, was the founding director of Lawrenceville’s highly regarded summer program and redesigned the Humanities curriculum.
+Tom joined the KO community from Shorecrest Preparatory School in St. Petersburg, Florida, where he was the assistant head of school and the head of the upper school for six years.
+Before his tenure at Shorecrest, Tom held several positions of increasing responsibility at the Lawrenceville School.
+First and foremost, he was a teacher at Lawrenceville; he also served as the head of one of the residence houses, was the founding director of Lawrenceville’s highly regarded summer program, and redesigned the Humanities curriculum.
 A lifelong educator and scholar, Tom holds his undergraduate degree in Government and History from Georgetown University and a Master’s degree in International and European Politics from the University of Edinburgh.

 In his educational philosophy statement, Tom stated, “The end goal for our students is to create life-long learners who are respectful of others, capable of challenging their prior assumptions when confronted with better evidence to the contrary, yet steadfast when it comes to tackling a problem that seems insurmountable.
 They should be wary of the treacherous effects of entitlement and recognize that success should not be measured by how much they acquire or consume, but the extent to which they give back to their communities and make a difference.”

-At Shorecrest, one of the oldest independent day schools in Florida serving approximately 975 students from PreK-12th grade, Tom directly oversaw an upper school that consists of 315 students.
-During his tenure there, Tom has spearheaded a number of initiatives including the implementation of a new academic schedule that met the brain-based learning and social-emotional health needs of the students, and numerous project-based learning initiatives in the Upper School.
-In addition, Tom created and taught senior interdisciplinary initiatives (Sub-Saharan Africa and Tribalism: Us vs.Them) and chaperoned service-learning trips to Haiti, Peru and Argentina.
+At Shorecrest, one of the oldest independent day schools in Florida, serving approximately 975 students from PreK-12th grade, Tom directly oversaw an upper school that consisted of 315 students.
+During his tenure there, Tom spearheaded several initiatives, including implementing a new academic schedule that met the students’ brain-based learning and social-emotional health needs and numerous project-based learning initiatives in the Upper School.
+In addition, Tom created and taught senior interdisciplinary initiatives (Sub-Saharan Africa and Tribalism: Us vs.Them) and chaperoned service-learning trips to Haiti, Peru, and Argentina.